Step 3: Create & Implement an Action PlanPrint Page

 - Review your School Health Index Results.
 After you complete the SHI, your school receives a report that summarizes opportunities for growth.
 Identify the opportunities for growth that are feasible for your school to accomplish this year, and select three to five priorities on which to focus your school health efforts.

 - Translate your SHI Results into an action plan.
 Your action plan can be as simple or as elaborate as you’d like.
 For a simple version, print your School Health Index report, highlight your priorities and use that as your action plan.
-For a more elaborate version, download Action for Healthy Kids template action plan and transfer the three to five priorities to the plan.
 Next, outline activities, dates, resources, etc. for each priority.
 Regardless of the type of action plan you use, bring a copy of it to each School Health Team meeting to review progress.

 - Select and search for activity ideas.
 Game On has resources to support each topic area on the School Health Index.
 Once you have identified your top priorities for the year, visit Step 4 to find Game On Activities that align with your priorities.
 Each Game On activity provides ideas, tips and resources to support you in successfully implementing the activity.
 Contact us at ContactUs@actionforhealthykids.org if you need additional support.